ksayid/confidential-computing-education/containers.md

 * Defense-in-Depth: A combination of user namespaces, seccomp profiles, LSM policies, and minimal container runtimes (like gVisor or Kata for extra security) strengthens isolation.

 ## Image Layers
 * Docker container images are built incrementally.
-Each step in the Dockerfile creates a new read-only layer, which is stacked on top of the previous layers.
+Each step in the Dockerfile creates a new, read-only layer that is stacked on top of the previous layers.
 * Each layer has its own 256-bit hash (a content-based identifier).
+This hash uniquely identifies the layer’s contents.
 * Layers are cached and shared among containers.
-For instance, if multiple images use the same base image layer, Docker only stores it once, improving efficiency in disk usage and build time.
+For instance, if multiple images use the same base image layer, Docker only stores it once, which improves efficiency in both disk usage and build time.
 * After each layer is downloaded, it is extracted into its own directory on the host filesystem.
-Then, when you run a container from an image, a union filesystem is created where layers are stacked on top of each other, creating a new and unified view.
-When the container starts, its root directory is set to the location of this unified directory, using chroot.
+When you run a container from an image, Docker uses a union filesystem to stack these layers on top of each other, creating a unified view of the filesystem.
+When the container starts, its root directory is set to this unified directory via chroot.

-When the union filesystem is created, in addition to the image layers, a directory is created specifically for the running container.
-This allows the container to make filesystem changes while allowing the original image layers to remain untouched.
-This enables you to run multiple containers from the same underlying image.
+* If a file already exists in a lower (read-only) layer, Docker doesn’t copy it into the container layer unless you modify it.
+In other words, files are shared across layers until they need to be changed—only then are they “copied” into the writable layer.
+Reading a file always checks the topmost layer first.
+If you replace a file that existed in a lower layer, Docker places a modified copy in your container’s writable layer.
+The container will then use that copy instead of the original one from the image.
+* Any changes made to a running container—new files, modifications, or deletions—are written to a temporary, writable layer called the container layer, which resides on the local host filesystem.
+* The Docker storage driver manages requests to this layer and ensures lower layers remain read-only.
+* This writable layer is tied to the container ID and persists on the host until you remove or prune the container.
+* Because all the layers beneath the container layer are read-only and shared, you can run multiple containers from the same underlying image.
+Each container simply has its own dedicated (and writable) top layer to capture runtime changes.